 In a vertical context, it seems that where there is an illegal agreement, the perpetrator, that is the coercing/inducing party, should be always held liable.
-As to the other party, Turner claims that 'stiffening the back of those whom the principal culprit seeks to coerce' may help to prevent violations.
-Nonetheless, the two situations should differ according to whether the party is coerced or induced.
-The GVR include among the relevant factors in the assessment when enforcing article 101(1) on vertical agreements the analysis of whether the restriction was 'imposed' or 'agreed'.
-In my judgment, contrary to Turner's view, are induced, that is by means of sharing the monopolistic profits or receiving side payments, they deserve punishment, should be held liable, and should pay fines proportionate to the probable gains.
+As to the other party, Turner claims that 'stiffening the back of those whom the principal culprit seeks to coerce' may help to prevent violations.212 Nonetheless, the two situations should differ according to whether the party is coerced or induced.
+The GVR include among the relevant factors in the assessment when enforcing article 101(1) on vertical agreements the analysis of whether the restriction was 'imposed' or 'agreed'.213 In my judgment, contrary to Turner's view,214 only the coerced parties should not be held liable or responsible.
+On the other hand, if parties are induced, that is by means of sharing the monopolistic profits or receiving side payments, they deserve punishment, should be held liable, and should pay fines proportionate to the probable gains.
 In mixed situations, eg MFC clauses where the dealer itself can demand the clauses, the party benefiting from softer competition should be held responsible only if it was active in the suggestion.